yuliussetyawan/EasyLearning-Landing-Page/README.md

 ## Credits
 The React JS portion of this project was inspired by the [React with Laravel course](https://www.udemy.com/course/react-with-laravel-build-complete-project/) on Udemy.

-## Contributing

-If you would like to contribute to this project, please submit a pull request or contact us at `dev@easylearning.com`.

-## Support

-If you have any questions or issues with this project, please reach out to us via email at `support@easylearning.com`.

 Happy coding!